philterd/philter/docs/docs/api_and_sdks/api/webhooks.md

 |     7   | 2h                        |
 |     8   | 4h                        |

+Each attempt is bounded: Philter waits `WEBHOOK_CONNECT_TIMEOUT_SECONDS` (default 5) to connect and `WEBHOOK_RESPONSE_TIMEOUT_SECONDS` (default 10) for your response.
+Exceeding either counts as a failed attempt and is retried on the schedule above, so **acknowledge the delivery promptly and do your processing asynchronously** — holding the connection open while you work will time out.
+See [Settings](../../settings.md#asynchronous-documents-and-webhooks).

 After the 8th failure, the delivery is marked `FAILED` and no further attempts are made.
 Delivered records expire from the `webhook_deliveries` collection after `WEBHOOK_DELIVERIES_TTL_SECONDS` (default 30 days).

 ## Operational notes